CEVA-AI-Labs/pytorch-superpoint/README.md

 ```

-#### b) - Performing QAT using the exported pseudo ground truth labels on MS-COCO
+#### b) Performing QAT using the exported pseudo ground truth labels on MS-COCO
 You need pseudo ground truth labels to traing detectors.
 Labels can be exported from step a) Then, you need to set config file before training.
 - config file
   - root: specify your labels root
   - root_split_txt: where you put the train.txt/ val.txt split files (no need for COCO, needed for KITTI)
   - labels: the exported labels from homography adaptation
-  - pretrained: specify the pretrained model (you can train from scratch)
+  - pretrained: specify the pretrained float model (you can train from scratch)
 - 'eval': turn on the evaluation during training

 #### General command